Darkmans1440/OsuMarathon/README.md

 This program uses [Pydub](https://github.com/jiaaro/pydub) to modify audio.

+This program uses [Colorama](https://github.com/tartley/colorama) to make the console look pretty.

 This program is probably pretty bad.
 It's my first ever program in python.

 I downloaded pycharm, followed their quick tutorial, typed code, and searched the internet when I needed to know